 Still want to train?
 Read our best home climbing training equipment guide for staying strong without leaving the house.
 Also check out brand new releases and updated designs in our best climbing shoes round up.

-If you're looking for more climbing movies to watch if you're stuck at home, try our guide to the worst climbing movies ever made to keep you entertained.
-Also check out more climbing videos.
+If you're looking for more climbing movies to watch if you're stuck at home, try our guide to the best climbing documentaries on netflix and Amazon, or even the worst climbing movies ever made to keep you entertained.
 Now is also probably the best time to take advantage of a free Amazon Prime trial.
 Prime includes some great climbing movies like Meru (featuring Jimmy Chin who co-directed and filmed Free Solo), Wide Boyz 1 and 2, and Safety Third - the documentary on the late, great Brad Gobright.

 The all-female climbing film Pretty Strong is also available to stream and download now!